-My dear readers, as we are drawing to a close segment-C of this weblog, let’s find out at a glance what was the theme of the later part of this segment comprising of a series of eight posts; they essentially relate to the requirements and difficulties faced by a striving seeker.
-These eight posts convey about what should be the right sources of energy to enhance the energy levels, what should be the consistent frame of mind of a seeker, why is peace so essential for him/her, how should he tame and control his mind in order that he is capable to master the initial roadblocks on his path.
+My dear readers, as we are drawing to a close of segment-C of this weblog, let’s find out at a glance what the theme of the later part of this segment was.
+It comprising of a series of eight posts; they essentially relate to the requirements and difficulties faced by a striving seeker towards God realization.
+These eight posts convey about what are the right sources of energy are to enhance the energy levels, what should be the consistent frame of mind of a seeker, why is peace so essential for him/her, how should he tame and control his mind in order to master the initial roadblocks on his path.

 Next comes the role of a Guru, the Spiritual Master in a sadhak’s spiritual life.
-We all get initiated in some spiritual practices and practise them over a long period of time, yet we may not be satisfied with the results that we procure.
-Sometimes we are discouraged or even wonder why is success so elusive for me.
+We all get initiated in some spiritual practices and practice them over a long period of time, yet we may not be satisfied with the results that we procure.
+Sometimes we are discouraged or even wonder why is success so elusive.
 Here comes the importance of a stalwart spiritual teacher who in minimum times catalysts the whole process of human evolution provided the seeker is ready to go by his words with complete faith and sincerity.

-Yes, this post is again consecrated to my revered Holy Spiritual Master whose Grace fell on me during the most lean period of my life and it was because of Him that I resurrected from the ashes to the highest astral skies like a phoenix!
-It was due to His compassion that the frontiers of all the gates to the vast world of spiritual knowledge and other spiritual sciences were flung open for me so very generously!!
-My persistent quest in life at that time period was to decipher –
+Yes, this post is again consecrated to my revered Holy Spiritual Master whose Grace fell on me during the most lean period of my life and it was because of Him that I resurrected from the ashes to the high states of the vast world of spiritual knowledge Other spiritual sciences were flung open for me so very generously!!
+My persistent quest in life at that life stage was to decipher –

-All these questions and many such more were answered when my Param Guru Shri Mahavatar Babaji made sure that I get to know them either directly from Him or other Gurus or some other sources and agencies of nature in this Universe.
+All these questions and many more were answered when my Param Guru Shri Mahavatar Babaji made sure that I get to know them either directly from Him or other Gurus or some other sources of nature in this Universe.